ttulka/chickenfoot/README.md

 ### Fibonacci sequence

-Takes an index in *r0* and computes the corresponding Fibonacci number in *r2*:
+The program takes an index in *r0* and computes the corresponding Fibonacci number in *r2*:

 ```chickenfoot
         ⠮